 But he himself (Elijah) went a day’s journey into the wilderness, and came and sat down under a broom tree.
 And he prayed that he might DIE, and said, 'It is enough!
 Now, Lord, take my life, for I am no better than my fathers!'
 (1Kings 19:4)

 Elijah also laments that he is the only prophet of God left alive.
 God's "cure" was to get him busy again doing His will.
 He was also told that he was NOT the only righteous man left in Israel!
 There is also the well-known case of Judas Iscariot.
 After betraying Jesus to those who hated him he had a dramatic change of heart.
 The remorse and depression he experienced was so severe that it drove him to commit the ultimate expression of self-hate - suicide.

 5 Then he threw down the pieces of silver in the temple and departed, and went and hanged himself.
 (Matthew 27)

 A possible cure

 There are a growing number of psychologists who believe that one of the main causes of depression (which would also apply to the kind that is spiritual) is negative, demanding and pessimistic thinking.
 This type of "stinking thinking" helps create an attitude of low self-worth and self-esteem.
-The 'cure' therefore, for certain types of this disease, and possibly for the spiritual type, is postive reinforcing self-talk.
+One 'cure' for this type of problem is postive reinforcing self-talk.